A Dangerous Age: Production

 A Dangerous Age began as an hour-long drama for CBC-TV, where the 24-year-old Furie worked as a writer.
 The story was based on a real incident where Furie attempted to elope and was stopped.

-The film was financed by Furie's father.
+The film's budget was financed mainly by Furie's father.
+Furie later sold the movie to an American distributor for a thousand dollars' profit and was able to pay back his father.

-The movie was shot over twelve days in and around Toronto, starting 9 August 1957.
-The two lead actors were Americans but the rest of the cast were Canadians.
+The film was shot over 12 days in and around Toronto, starting 9 August 1957.
+The two lead actors were Americans but the rest of the cast were Canadians, including Kate Reid in her feature film debut.
+CBC-TV actor Sean Sullivan helped produce the film, in audition to appearing in a supporting role.

 "It's not an epic but I think it's a good entertainment feature for the double bills" said Furie.
 He added, "This is not a Canadian story specifically.
 It could take place anywhere.
 My reason for importing the two lead players from the US was simply I found I couldn't get the types I wanted here."

+Release

+The film premiered in Toronto on September 9, 1957.
+Despite the backing of top Canadian distributor Nat Taylor, the film went mostly ignored in its native country and failed to find wide distribution there.
+However, it was released as a second-feature in the United Kingdom and, following a well-received screening at the San Francisco International Film Festival, the United States.

 Reception

+Critical response

-The film received critical praise when it was released in the UK where Furie was recognized as a fresh talent; however, it was ignored in Canada.
+The film received critical praise when it was released in the UK where Furie was recognized as a fresh talent, leading the director to move there two years later.

-Furie sold the movie to the USA for a thousand dollars' profit and was able to pay back his father.

-Critical

 The Evening Standard said "Canadian films can proudly step into the world market" and called it "a good, engrossing, and above all a hopeful film" made with "freshness and enthusiasm."

 The Daily Herald film reviewer "found it enthralling and I was bowled over by the most apt background music I've heard in years."

 The Daily Telegraph said "Mr Furie catches very well the atmosphere of hope deferred which is so abominable to youth.
 He has made a promising debut as director and if 20 minutes were cut from the 69 minutes the picture runs it would seem very much better than it does at the moment."

 The Sunday Dispatch wrote "beautifully written and acted, it is warm, touching and honest."

 The San Francisco Examiner said "it had a tender and warm freshness about it."